New England Fall colors Feature image by Canva

 Boston

-En route north, Massachusetts’s stunning capital makes a convenient stop to pick up a dose of history.
+En route north, Massachusetts’s stunning capital makes a convenient stop to give you a dose of history.
 Also, some hearty eats and pretty park colors.
 Boston’s Back Bay shines with cobblestones and provides some solid hiking.

 Walk up and down the hills behind the Massachusetts State House towards shop-filled Charles Street.
 Book a room at the luxury Newbury Boston for a true fall indulgence including suites that come with a fireplace (and fireplace butler).
 Finish the day with dinner at the beautiful Contessa restaurant.